MicrosoftDocs/VBA-Docs/api/Excel.workbookconnection.textconnection.md

 # WorkbookConnection.TextConnection property (Excel)

-Returns a [TextConnection Object (Excel)](Excel.textconnection.md) object that contains the information on a query to a text file.
+Returns a [TextConnection object (Excel)](Excel.textconnection.md) object that contains the information on a query to a text file.
 Read-only

 ## Syntax